hexters/hexa-docs/README.md

 ## Checking Access Permissions

-Access can be granted to Resources, Pages, Widgets, Button Actions, etc., as shown below.
+Access permissions can be granted to Resources, Pages, Widgets, Button Actions, etc., as shown below.

-Using Hexa utility function:
+Using the Hexa utility function:
 ```php
 hexa()->can('hexa.admin')
 ```

-Using Laravel auth can function:
+Using the Laravel auth `can` function:
 ```php
 auth()->user()?->can('hexa.admin')
 ```

-Using Laravel Gate class:
+Using the Laravel Gate class:
 ```php
 use Illuminate\Support\Facades\Gate;